 Stroke is a disease that causes impairment in our bodies with blocked blood vessels (Ischemic Stroke) or bleeding (Hemorrhagic Stroke) in the brain.
 Yes, there are two types of stroke, hemorrhagic and ischemic.

 In the US, 140 thousand people die from stroke every year, one in every 40 seconds suffer from stroke, and one in every 4 minutes die from stroke.
 As such, stroke is a much more common disease than people consider, and unlike the pervasive idea that it is a disease suffered only by the elderly, it also occurs in many younger generations due to changes in eating habits.

 Once the stroke occurs, 1.9 million neurons a minute and 120 million neurons an hour are damaged, possibly causing an eternal impairment and also the associated aftermath.Stroke may also cause problems in the language center and render communication difficult, paralyze the face, or even worse, result in hemiplegia (partial body paralysis).
 The hands, arms, and legs may not move like before, making it difficult to carry out daily tasks such as walking, eating, washing the face, and taking a shower.

-Therefore, continuous rehabilitation treatment and training are of absolute necessity.
-For example, if you are not able to bend your fingers or freely move your wrist from the front and back or up and down due to stroke, you will need to receive rehabilitation training in accordance with the symptoms.
+Therefore, continuous stroke treatment and rehabilitation training are of absolute necessity.
+For example, if you are not able to bend your fingers or freely move your wrist from the front and back or up and down due to stroke, you will need to receive stroke treatment and rehabilitation training in accordance with the symptoms.
 Movements such as continuous flexing and straightening of fingers and bending of wrist up and down are by themselves rehabilitation training.
-If you cannot move your arm from right to left or up and down, you would need training in straightening and flexing your arm.
+If you cannot move your arm from right to left or up and down, you would need stroke treatment in straightening and flexing your arm.

 3 Reasons Why Stroke Treatment and Rehabilitation Training are Needed After Stroke